 The gut does many wondrous things for us.
 Without it, we surely couldn’t exist.
 For many an athlete, however, the gut can also be a source of consternation before, during, and after exercise.
 Have you ever made a pre-race trip to the Porta Potty due to an uneasy gut?
-Or ducked into some roadside greenery mid-race because of an angry bowl?
+Or ducked into some roadside greenery mid-race because of an angry bowel?
 Or hurled up your breakfast in the loo before a big game?
 If yes, you’re just one of the innumerable number of athletes that have been plagued by gut issues.

 What is so often vexing about these gut problems is that they can have many different causes, and consequently, they often aren’t fixable with a single solution.
 Thankfully, there is now a resource available for athletes to turn to when they are struggling with gut issues: The Athlete’s Gut.
 It is without a doubt the most comprehensive, accessible book on how exercise and sport competition affect the gut.
 It helps makes sense of the complicated gastrointestinal tract and offers potential solutions to many of the digestive troubles that plague athletes, from the recreational to the elite.
 The Athlete’s Gut is a must-read for any athlete who is experiencing gastrointestinal problems that interfere with training or competition, as well as for coaches and practitioners that work with such athletes.